Nik-Kudrin/funcorp-bandit/README.md

 #### TODO

-- be able to register events not only via REST, but via other messaging system (Kafka).
+- be able to register events not only via REST, but via other messaging system (Kafka) ?
+- unit test for algorithm (verify probability distribution)
+- performance test for entire service